CUSTOMER ANALYTICS2025-11-12

 Demographics need to be considered when creating personas.

-A customer persona describes a specific group of people and enables you to view other groups with related features.
+A customer persona describes a specific group of people, enabling you to view other groups with related features.

-Here, you must focus on behavioral traits—what they think of your brand, what scares or attracts them, etc.—as these can reveal a lot about your client's mindset.
+Here, you must focus on behavioral traits—what they think of your brand, what scares or attracts them, and so on—as these can reveal a lot about your client's mindset.

 Early stop or late start:

-Some journey mappers decide to build a map from beginning to end, neglecting all the phases before a client browses a website and completes the purchase.
+Some journey mappers decide to build a map from beginning to end, neglecting all the phases that occur before a client browses a website and completes a purchase.

 Think of all the stages in time when a client browses a product or service.
 Don't forget to begin from the client's angle.

-For you, a user’s journey starts when they browse a website or take action, but their actual journey begins when they see your ads online.
+For you, a user's journey begins when they browse a website or take an action, but their actual journey starts when they see your ads online.

 The same applies to customers who don't contact you directly but still give their feedback, whether offline or online, or engage with your product.